Adrian Mayer chairs conference on the role of private equity investment in Africa

 Africa had some of the fastest population growth rates on the planet – four of the fastest growing cities in the world are in Africa.

 The panel session was well received and the input of the UK Government and representatives of private community at the session was engaging and informative.

 We have been advising clients operating in Africa for many years, both those located in the region (North Africa or Sub Saharan Africa) as well as international clients who are investing or operating there.
 Our strategic focus on providing business services advice across our key sectors means we are able to add valuable input to inform our clients’ investment decisions and bring our experience to bear on the work they do in Africa.

 For more information about the Africa Focus Group and our work in Africa, please contact Adrian Mayer, Partner, on

 News & Insights

-Charles Russell Speechlys shortlisted for 'Service Provider of the Year' in the Investor Allstars Awards
+Charles Russell Speechlys once again shortlisted for Deal of the Year at the Insider South East Dealmakers Awards

 The awards celebrate the region’s corporate finance community, recognising excellence in the legal, accounting and banking sectors.